 Your best bet to take advantage of Black Friday is get started sooner.
 Avoid negotiating at the dealership.
 Do some due diligence and request a quote on your desired vehicle beforehand.
 Demand the dealer put everything in writing.
 Compare quotes between dealerships, and focus on the out-the-door numbers.
 Be careful of inflated back-end fees and overpriced accessory packages because often, dealers will hide those with a great discount.
 Leases can be a little more complicated, which is why it is even more important to shop deals from your computer.

 Do yourself a favor and do the research ahead of time—even if that means taking some more time to buy.
 Unlike the newest toy or gadget or a two-for-one sale, a car is not something you buy on a whim.
+Write down what the main use of this new car is going to be: road trips, basic commuting, hiking/camping, pets or no pets.
 You won’t be missing out on any deals and chances are that whatever great price your co-worker got on Black Friday, you can come pretty close later with the end of year deals.
 Always remember that just because a car is “cheap” doesn’t mean it’s a good deal.

 The internet makes car buying easier than it’s ever been and there aren’t too many things you can’t find out with a little bit of research.
 Always look up the approximate value of your trade, any available factory incentives or discounts, and dealer invoice cost.
 Always do your homework.

 Now before you get all excited, remember on the best tips for buying a car on Black Friday: it’s not a deal if you can’t afford it.
 Many car buyers end up with bad deals simply because the owner ended up with a payment they couldn’t afford or say no to.
 You are responsible for your own finances.
 Make use of the free auto loan calculator apps out there and know what you can afford beforehand so you can spend wisely.